 Yes, you can.
-Of the various force sensors we make, the ones most suitable for a wind tunnel investigation would be our Dual-Range Force Sensor, order code DFS-BTA, $109 and Go Direct® Force and Acceleration Sensor, order code GDX-FOR, $99.
+Of the various force sensors we make, the ones most suitable for a wind tunnel investigation would be our Dual-Range Force Sensor (DFS-BTA) and Go Direct® Force and Acceleration Sensor (GDX-FOR).
 If you want to measure more than one force at once (i.e. lift and drag), you will need multiple force sensors.

 In general, you can think of our force sensors as similar to spring scales, but they read force and relay it to a computer or mobile device for graphing and analysis.
 Some considerations when setting them up to work in a wind tunnel: